microsoft/onnxscript/docs/rewriter/rewrite_patterns.md

 :align: center
 ```

-Only one of the patterns has been succesfully matched and replaced by a `GELU` node.
-In order to successfully rewrite both the patterns, there are two methods.
+Only one of the patterns has been successfully matched and replaced by a `GELU` node.
+In order to rewrite both the existing patterns in the graph, there are two methods.

 (heading-target-commute-ruleset)=
 ### 1. Creating a rule-set with different patterns.